Capstone-Projects-2025-Spring/project-mentalhealthliteracyapp/documentation/docs/requirements/use-case-descriptions.md

 **As a user, I want to create an account so that my journal entries and settings are saved securely and available across devices.**

-1. **Access Registration:** Upon launching ReflectCare for the first time, the app displays a Welcome screen with Sign Up and Log In buttons.
+1. **Access Registration:** Upon launching our app for the first time, the app displays a Welcome screen with Sign Up and Log In buttons.
 The user taps Sign Up.
 2. **Enter Details:** The app presents the Create Account form, asking for:
    - Email address
    - Password (with strength indicator)